 - You would like to be more comfortable on your bike.

-- You would like to prevent injuries retated to your cycling.
+- You would like to prevent injuries related to your cycling.

-- The practice of cycling for a long time causes you pain and discomfort.
+- Cycling for a long time causes you pain and discomfort.

 - Cycling causes numbness in your hands and/or feet.